arekbulski/Cameleonica/README.md

 Cameleonica is a **safe cryptographic steganographic advanced filesystem**.
 It aims to guarantee confidentiality, authenticity, plausible deniability, transactions, snapshots, versioning, instantaneous copying, permanent deletion, high performance, low delays, compression, and hashing.

 Further design will include a FUSE frontend and Nautilus extension.
 A graphical interface will also be provided where a filesystem driver may not be possible to implement (Windows).
-Secure cryptographic schemes will be used such as AES-GCM and ChaCha20-Poly1305 authenticated encryption, SHA-3 and scrypt, /dev/urandom and CryptGenRandom.
+Secure cryptographic schemes will be used such as AES-GCM and ChaCha20-Poly1305 authenticated encryption, Keccak and scrypt, /dev/urandom and CryptGenRandom.
 Internally extents, complete inodes, copy on write, ring buffers of discrete updates, and deniably encrypted pointers will be used.

   Project status and roadmap
 ------------------------------